Osvaldo Daniel: Family

-Surrogate Mother

 Dora "Encarnacion" Padilla has always wanted a child.
 She has multiple sexual relationship with Osvaldo, hoping that she will get pregnant.
 She later discovered that Osvaldo is sterile and unable to give her child.
 She looked for the help of Dr. Silvia Valencia, a gynecologist who was working at Albieri's fertility clinic to get a child through artificial insemination.
 Albieri then implanted the blastocyst into Dora's ovary.
 At this time, Dora does not know that she was carrying a clone.
 When Dora was pregnant Albieri gave her very special attentions, until Daniel was born.
 Later he started to treat Daniel like his own child, keeping Dora away from her son.

-Grandmother

 Doña Estella Cardona, Dora's mother is not happy with Albieri's attitude and affections towards Daniel.
 She tells Dora to bring Daniel away from Albieri before Daniel eventually forgot who his parent was.

-Osvaldo Medina

-Osvaldo, the lover of Dora, does not accept his given name of Daniel. he was too stubborn to understand the way artificial insemination works and thought Dora was cheating on him.
+Osvaldo, the lover of Dora, does not accept his given name of Daniel.
+He was too stubborn to understand the way artificial insemination works and thought Dora was cheating on him.
 He later admits to Daniel that he is Daniel's father.

-Dr. Albieri

 Dr. Albieri is the one who created Daniel.
 Due to the affections he showed to Daniel, Daniel mistakes him as his real father, and started to disobey Dora.

 Relationships

-Jade

 When Daniel grows up, he often has flashes of Arabic culture, with a woman dancing, covering her face.
 This makes him become interested in Moroccan culture.
 When he went to Morocco with Albieri, he was brought to Uncle Ali's house.
 There he saw Jade dancing, like in the flashes he had.

-Karla Perez

 Karla Perez has a sexual relationship with Daniel, since he is attractive.
 Karla then pregnant, believing that it was Roberto Del Valle's.